Zurina/Learningobjectives/LearningGoals.md

             };

 - Explain the purpose of “use strict” and Linters, exemplified with ESLint

+    - Linting is the process of checking the source code for Programmatic as well as Stylistic errors.
+This is most helpful in identifying some common and uncommon mistakes that are made during coding.
+ESLint, helps developers, when coding by showing typing mistakes, and scoping errors and such, before runtime, and Throw them as errors or underline errors with red.
+This helps you to remember to define variables, and not trying to do things that are not possible, as setting a variable that is readonly to a new value.
+It also helps you to not use the reserved keywords of JS as variable names and such.

     - A strict mode directive is a "use strict" literal at the beginning of a script or function body.
 It enables strict mode semantics.